 Avoca Beach, central coast © NSW Tourism

-New South Wales, which contains Australia's oldest and most vibrant major city, Sydney, is the country's premier state.
+New South Wales, which contains Australia's oldest and most vibrant major city, Sydney, is the country's premier tourist state.
 It has the highest population, attracts the most visitors and has a range of experiences to offer the tourist that is unrivalled by most countries, let alone states, in the world.
-Breathtaking beaches and coastlines, World Heritage National Parks, a taste of the real Australian outback, snow-capped mountains, lush farming country, Aboriginal culture and dazzling city lights - all are on offer in New South Wales.
+Breathtaking beaches, World Heritage National Parks, a taste of the real Australian outback, snow-capped mountains, lush farming country, Aboriginal culture, and dazzling city lights are all on offer in New South Wales.

 Become our New South Wales Travel Expert

 We are looking for contributors for our New South Wales travel guide.
 If you are a local, a regular traveller to New South Wales or a travel professional with time to contribute and answer occasional forum questions, please contact us.